Under the Firework Regulations 2004, it is an offence to:

 - Kent Police

 You need to:

-Answer next question then you will be taken to online form to report.
-Click START at bottom to begin.
+- Answer next question then you will be taken to online form to report

 The Animal Welfare Act 2006 states it is an offence to cause any unnecessary suffering to any captive or domestic animal.
 Fireworks must not be set off near livestock or horses in fields or close to buildings housing livestock.
 Anyone planning a firework display in a rural area should warn neighbouring farmers in advance.

 Section 4 of the AWA 2006 says ……